seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Articles/params.md

 ```

+---

-### Key Takeaways for Developers
+## Key Takeaways for Developers

-* **Type Safety is Critical:** Because `params` is now a Promise, your TypeScript interfaces must reflect that.
+* **Type Safety is Critical:** Since `params` is now a Promise, your TypeScript interfaces must reflect this.
 Always define your `params` as `Promise<{ [key: string]: string }>`.
-* **It’s Not State:** Resist the urge to use `params` as a storage location for app state.
+* **It’s Not State:** Do not use `params` to store application state.
 It is strictly for identifying the resource needed for the current route.
-* **Embrace the Async Flow:** Since your page component is already `async` to handle `params`, you are perfectly positioned to integrate other asynchronous data fetching patterns, such as `Promise.all()` for parallel data requests.
+* **Embrace the Async Flow:** Since your page component is already `async` to handle `params`, you are perfectly positioned to integrate other asynchronous data-fetching patterns, such as `Promise.all()` for parallel requests.

-By moving to this asynchronous model, Next.js 16 gives you more control and predictability over how your application handles data.
-Mastering this pattern is the first step toward building more scalable and efficient dynamic routes.
+By adopting this asynchronous model, Next.js 16 provides greater control and predictability.
+Understanding the relationship between `params` and the underlying Promise lifecycle is the first step toward building more scalable and efficient dynamic routes.

----

-*Are you currently refactoring an existing application to match the new Next.js 16 requirements, or are you starting a fresh project?*